Monday, 23 August 2010

 What type of shops do we support?
 What support is available?

-Our aim is to increase the number of multifunctional shops in our region.
+Our aim in the RRR-project (2008-2011) was to increase the number of multifunctional shops in our region.
 A multifunctional store refers to a store that provides a wide range of services in addition to groceries.
 The shop has the ability to survive also in regions where the population is diminishing.
 Services can be both public and commercial.

 Due to the multifunctionality of such rural stores the retail owners must be able to handle a variety of tasks.
 Four factors are especially important and vital in order for a multifunctional store to be successful and are bottlenecks which this project will attempt to solve: